vaish1710/Project/README.md

             border: none; /* Ensure no border is applied */
             color: white; /* Ensure text color is white */
             text-align: center; /* Center align text */
+            margin-top: auto; /* Push the content to the top of the container */
             margin-bottom: 20px; /* Add margin to the bottom */
         }